-Notice of Parent Rights under FERPA
+Notice of Parent Rights under FERPA - The Family Educational Rights and Privacy Act

-The Family Educational Rights and Privacy Act (FERPA) affords parents certain rights with respect to the student's education records - Educational Cumulative Files in the classroom as well as Health Cumulative Files and Child and Family Files at the Head Start Central Office.
+(FERPA) affords custodial and noncustodial parents alike certain rights with respect to the student's education records - Educational Cumulative Files in the classroom as well as Health Cumulative Files and Child and Family Files at the Head Start Central Office, unless a school is provided with evidence that there is a court order or State law that specifically provides to the contrary.
 These rights are:

-1. The right to inspect and review the student's education records within 45 days after the day the Head Start receives a request for access.
+1. Access to Child Files by Custodial and Noncustodial Parents - The right to inspect and review the student's education records within 45 days after the day the Head Start receives a request for access.

-Parents who wish to inspect their child's or their education records should submit to the Head Start Program Director a written request that identifies the records they wish to inspect.
-The Head Start Program Director will make arrangements for access and notify the parent of the time and place where the records may be inspected.
-2. The right to request the amendment of the student's education records that the parent are inaccurate, misleading, or otherwise in violation of the student's privacy rights under FERPA.
+Parents who wish to inspect their child's education records should submit to the Head Start Program Director a written request that identifies the records they wish to inspect.
+The Head Start Program Director will plan for access and notify the parent of the time and place where the records may be inspected.
+2. The right to seek to have the records amended - The right to request that inaccurate or misleading information in education records be amended.

-Parents who wish to ask Head Start to amend their child's education record should write the Head Start Program Director, clearly identify the part of the record they want changed, and specify why it should be changed.
+Parents who wish to ask Head Start to amend their child's education record should submit to the Head Start Program Director a written request clearly identifying the part of the record they want changed, and specify why it should be changed.
 If Head Start decides not to amend the record as requested by the parent, Head Start will notify the parent of the decision and of their right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the parent or eligible student when notified of the right to a hearing.